-3.16.1 The arbiters of the Candidates Matches will be nominated by FIDE after consultation with the players.
-In each match, no arbiter may belong to the same federation as either of the players.
-Exception: if both players are members of the same federation, an arbiter may also belong to this federation.
+7.2.1 Two (2) arbiters of the WCM will be appointed by FIDE after consulting both players by providing them a list of five (5) nominees.
+No arbiter may belong to the same Federation as either of the players.
+Exception: if both players are members of the same Federation, an arbiter may also belong to this Federation.

-3. 16.
-2 During play either the Chief Arbiter or his Deputy must be present in the playing area.
+7.2.2 During play either the Chief Arbiter or his Deputy shall be present in the playing area.

-3. 16.
-3 Immediately after the end of a match, the Chief Arbiter shall write a report and send it without delay to the FIDE Secretariat.
+7.2.3 Immediately after the end of the match, the Chief Arbiter shall write a report and send it without delay to FIDE and to the FIDE Secretariat.